lucabizzotto/SPACE-CARVING/README.md

 Ri, Ti)
 2. Find the “silhouette” of the object by clustering the pixels as part of the background or foreground.

+## Data:
+On the repository you will find video sequences of 4 objects on a rotating turntable.